When can I sign up for Medicare?

 There are certain times when you can sign up for Medicare.
 Learn when you’re eligible to enroll and how to switch plans if you need to.

-Signing up (enrolling) for Medicare is tricky if you don’t know when you’re eligible.
-Let’s go over the time periods you need to know.
+Do you know when it’s time to enroll in Medicare?
+Enrolling in Medicare is tricky if you don’t know when you’re eligible.
+We’ll cover the time periods you need to know.

 When you’re first eligible for Medicare around age 65, you have a 7-month window to enroll.

 Need coverage the month you turn 65?
 Sign up in the 3-month window before your birthday.

 During your seven-month Medicare Initial Enrollment Period window, you can enroll in Original Medicare Parts A and B, which includes coverage for inpatient hospital, skilled nursing facility and long-term hospital care, as well as coverage for medical services.
 Or you can enroll in a Medicare Advantage plan (a plan that provides your Part A and B benefits) and/or Medicare Part D (prescription drug coverage).
 For more on what is covered in different parts, check out Medicare parts explained.